Bhumikachouhan/Sonar-rock-vs-mine-prediction/README.md

 * NumPy
 * Pandas
 * Scikit-learn
+* VS Code

-## Steps Performed
+## Project Workflow

-1. Loaded the dataset
+1. Import required libraries
+2. Load dataset
-2. Data preprocessing
+3. Data preprocessing
-3. Train-test split
+4. Train-test split
-4. Model training using Logistic Regression
+5. Model training using Logistic Regression
-5. Model evaluation using accuracy score
+6. Model evaluation using accuracy score
+7. Prediction system

+## Model Used

+Logistic Regression

 ## Result
 The model successfully predicts whether the object is a rock or a mine with good accuracy.

-## Conclusion
+## Findings
 This project demonstrates how logistic regression can be used for binary classification problems.